 Dental Implants — Tappan, NY

-Tooth Replacement That Lasts for a Lifetime
+Tooth Replacement That Lasts for Decades

 For decades, patients with missing teeth were only able to get restorations that replaced the part that could be seen.
 While these helped with aesthetics, they were inherently less stable than natural dental structure and usually wore down quickly.
 Thankfully, dental implants have provided a solution for both of these issues.
 They bring back an entire tooth both above and below the gum line, making them extremely durable and secure within the mouth.
 At Smile More Dentistry, we’ve already used implants to help countless patients reclaim their bite and confidence at the same time, and we’re ready to do the exact same for you.
 To learn more about this state-of-the-art treatment, contact us today.

-Why Choose Smile More Dentistry for Dental Implants?
+Why Choose Smile More Dentistry For Dental Implants?

-• All-Inclusive Care: Everything You Need Under 1 Roof
+- All-Inclusive Care: Everything You Need Under 1 Roof

 At Smile More Dentistry, we pride ourselves on being able to offer absolutely everything a patient needs when it comes to their dental care, and that includes the entire dental implant procedure.
 Unlike other offices that will force you to visit an outside specialist, we’re able to provide both the surgical placement of the new roots as well as attach the restorations right here in our Tappan location.
 This one-stop approach is not only more convenient, but faster as well, helping patients recover their smiles while spending less time and money running between different practices.